tenacityteam/tenacity/BUILDING.md

 > scoop install sccache
 ```

+**Note**: Compiler caching is only supported when using the Ninja generator on
+Windows.
+Using the Visual Studio generator will disable any compiler caching
+for Tenacity as it's unsupported by CMake.

 Alternatively, you can use a different package manager such as Chocolatey or
 winget.
 You may even use a package manager for a different language, such as
 Cargo, if that works for you.
 However, they might not contain all the build